s8sg/goflow/README.md

 [ForEach](https://godoc.org/github.com/faasflow/sdk#ForEach) is a special handler that allows user to dynamically return a set of key and values.
 For each of the items in the returned set, the user defined dag will get executed

-User gets the foreach branch as a response and can define each branch using the DAG constructs
+User gets the foreach branch as a response and can define the flow using the DAG constructs

 We are updating our flow to execute over a set of user that has been listed for possible fraud
 ```go